Load and query sample data using SQL

 3. Sign in using your Snowflake account credentials.

-To open the pre-loaded tutorial worksheet:
+To open the pre-loaded template worksheet, follow these steps:

 The SQL load and query worksheet, which contains the SQL commands for this tutorial, along with descriptive comments.